RandyGaul/cute_framework/doc/window/window_keyboard_lost_focus.md

 ## Return Value

-Returns true if the window has keyboard focus, false otherwise.
+Returns true if the window has lost keyboard focus, false otherwise.

 ## Related Functions